-Disability Services offers a welcome and support system for students with disabilities, enabling them to continue their studies in the best possible conditions.
+Disability Services welcomes and supports students with disabilities, enabling them to pursue their studies in the best possible conditions.

 To welcome and advise you on your studies and professional insertion

 To provide individualized answers in accordance to your specific needs and in keeping with the law of February 11, 2015, and the university disability charter of 2007 and 2012

 To propose study accommodations